Supports collaborative research projects and the sharing of data and other resources for the study of computational neuroscience.

 NICT

-Japan’s National Institute of Information and Communications Technology (NICT) will consider US-Japanese Research Proposals, US-Japanese Data Sharing Proposals, and Multilateral Research and Data Sharing Proposals involving the United States and the partnering countries France and/or Israel, submitted in response to this solicitation.
-The durations of these projects are expected to be no greater than three years.
+Japan’s National Institute of Information and Communications Technology (NICT) will consider US-Japanese Research Proposals, US-Japanese Data Sharing Proposals, Multilateral Research Proposals, and Multilateral Data Sharing Proposals submitted in response to this solicitation.
 In a supplementary document, investigators should provide assurance that an agreement covering issues such as intellectual property has been or will be established within a reasonable time after the notifications of awarded projects.

 There are two types of US-Japanese projects: one is under NICT’s extramural Commissioned ICT Research and Development Program, and the other is under NICT’s intramural R&D funding program for NICT researchers.
 Projects may involve extramural or intramural Japanese investigators, but not both.
 A proposal with the same project description as the proposal to NSF must be submitted by the Japanese PI to NICT.
 Japanese applicants should refer to NICT’s solicitation (Japanese language only) for more information.